 IRWD staff are available for recall during emergencies.
+The dam keeper is generally on-site during weekends and holidays.
+The dam is not attended by the dam keeper during normal workday hours, from 6 am to 4:30 pm on Monday through Thursday.
 For slowly developing situations, staff may be recalled and a 24-hour operations center may be established in order to have resources readily available should the situation deteriorate.
 A rapidly developing situation occurring after hours or during weekends and holidays may require the recall of engineering, maintenance, or other response personnel, and response may be delayed during the recall and mobilization of the IRWD staff.
 During weekends and holidays, IRWD staff could be onsite to assess a rapidly-developing emergency within 60 minutes.
 This means that the daytime response time of 20 minutes could be extended by 60 minutes, for a weekend/holiday response time of about 90 minutes.